 There’s a lot to learn so the sooner you get your team started the better.
 Some of these topics can be learned and practiced even on SAP Business Suite before you transition to SAP S/4HANA.
 Others are enablement activities you will need in your project plan to grow your team as you transition.

-You can find resources and starting points in the Deep Dive section of the Fiori for S/4HANA wiki
+You can find resources and starting points in the Deep Dive section of the SAP Fiori for SAP S/4HANA wiki

 9 – HANA means never having to do Performance Tuning ever again